 Canon D30 vs Leica Q Typ 116

 The Canon EOS-D30 and the Leica Q (Typ 116) are two digital cameras that were announced, respectively, in May 2000 and June 2015.
-The Canon D30 is a DSLR, while the Q Typ 116 is a fixed lens compact.
-The cameras are based on an APS-C (Canon D30) and a full frame (Q Typ 116) sensor.
+The D30 is a DSLR, while the Q Typ 116 is a fixed lens compact.
+The cameras are based on an APS-C (D30) and a full frame (Q Typ 116) sensor.
 The Canon has a resolution of 3.1 megapixels, whereas the Leica provides 24 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.